-Naturally, the Open Internet rules articulated in the Open Internet Order apply to BIAS providers.
 Under the Open Internet Order, the FCC established three bright line rules for BIAS providers: no blocking, no throttling, and no paid prioritization.
-The FCC also adopted a catch-all provision stating that BIAS providers: "shall not unreasonably interfere with or unreasonably disadvantage (i) end users' ability to select, access, and use broadband Internet access service or the lawful Internet content, applications, services, or devices of their choice, or (ii) edge providers' ability to make lawful content, applications, services, or devices available to end users."64 The FCC stated it would determine what constituted unreasonable interference on a case-by-case basis.
+The FCC also adopted a catch-all provision stating that BIAS providers: "shall not unreasonably interfere with or unreasonably disadvantage (i) end users' ability to select, access, and use broadband Internet access service or the lawful Internet content, applications, services, or devices of their choice, or (ii) edge providers' ability to make lawful content, applications, services, with broadband Internet access service."
+Open Internet Order, at ¶ 488.
+For more information, see Baller Herbst Universal Service Memo (2017), available at www.baller.com/library/.

+or devices available to end users."
+60 The FCC stated it would determine what constituted unreasonable interference on a case-by-case basis.